What's new

 I have added a link to the consultation paper (1) used to justify the VPD.
 The headline is that it intends to apply a duty of £2.20 per 10ml to any liquid that is manufactured, sold or intended to be used to make eliquid for personal use.

 This may not sound like much until you dig into the details, and expose the unintended consequences.
-Firstly, 10ml is seen as an equivalent of 100 traditional cigarettes, this is a nonsense, assessed by a body that clearly knows little about the real consumption trends of vapers (2).
+Firstly, 10ml is assessed as an equivalent of 100 traditional cigarettes, this is a nonsense, assessed by a body that clearly knows little about the real consumption trends of vapers (2).

 .